Org design project steps

 - Managing your organisation design as a project

-- Selecting & implementing the right fit
+- Selecting and implementing the right fit

 If you’d like to see more of org.manager in action, book a demo today.